PSY3111 Research Methods in Psychology B

 Shaughnessy, JJ, Zechmeister, EB & Zechmeister, JS 2012, Research methods in psychology, 9th edn, McGraw Hill, New York.

-PSAW student version 19.0 for Windows, Prentice Hall (earlier versions of SPSS are acceptable).
+Minimum requirement: Student version of PASW/SPSS 19.0 for Windows/Mac, Prentice Hall (earlier student versions of SPSS are acceptable).

 All recommended readings for this course are available either from DiReCt or additional resources posted on study desk.